Launching instances using OpenStack terminal client¶

 [NAME OF SERVER]

-It will create a server with a persistent volume that does not get deleted along with the instance (as would have been the case from Horizon).
 The values within brackets needs to be replaced with the values you want to use, as provided by previous steps.
 Note the disk size value that states how big the servers disk will be.

 To get the status of the provisioned server, you can use openstack server list